Pokémon Unite

-Pokémon Unite (stylized as Pokémon UNITE) is a 2021 free-to-play multiplayer online battle arena video game developed by TiMi Studio Group and published by The Pokémon Company for Android, iOS, and Nintendo Switch.
+Pokémon Unite (stylized as Pokémon UNITE) is a 2021 free-to-play multiplayer online battle arena video game developed by TiMi Studio Group and published by The Pokémon Company worldwide and by Tencent Games in China for Android, iOS, and Nintendo Switch.
 It was announced in a Pokémon Presents presentation on 24 June 2020 as a partnership between The Pokémon Company and TiMi Studio Group owner Tencent Games.
-The game was released for the Nintendo Switch on 21 July 2021, and was released for Android and iOS in 73 countries on 22 September 2021.
+The game was released for the Nintendo Switch on 21 July 2021, and for Android and iOS in 73 countries on 22 September 2021.
 As of July 2024, the game has been downloaded over 200 million times across all platforms.